ahupp/python-magic/README.md

 - GitHub: https://github.com/ahupp/python-magic

 This module is a simple wrapper around the libmagic C library, and comes bundled in the wheels on PyPI.
+If you want to use your own (custom) libmagic installation, circumvent the wheels by running `pip install python-magic --no-binary python-magic`.
-For systems not supported by the wheels, libmagic needs to be installed before installing this library:
+For systems not supported by the wheels, libmagic needs to be installed before installing python-magic:

 ### Linux